raohmaru/CFC/README.md

 This is a game definition plugin for the free card game engine [Online Card and Tabletop Gaming Network (OCTGN)](http://octgn.net/).
 This plugin allows online playing and creation of CFC decks.

-The python script is based on the great [Doomtown CCG definition](https://github.com/db0/Doomtown-for-OCTGN) by Konstantine Thoukydides.
+The python scripts are based on the great game definitions by [db0](https://github.com/db0).

 Released under the GNU General Public License version 3.